inna1305/online-store/README.md

 # Online Store SPA

 ## Description
-This project is a single-page web application (SPA) of an online store, developed using TypeScript, JavaScript, and web development technologies.
+This project is a single-page web application (SPA) of an online store, developed using TypeScript and web development technologies.

 ## Pages
 1. **Home**: The main page of the store, displaying a list of products.